linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Discussion of Loan Covenants vs. Bond Covenants.md

 In other words,  the issuer can get out of,  i.e.be discharged of,  whatever it committed to in the indenture by arranging for the bond to be paid by a trust containing sufficient securities,  i.e. to be defeased.
 So the firm will.

 Assemble a portfolio of government bonds whose scheduled payments will pay off the bond - On or before each coupon or principal repayment date of the bond,  the portfolio pays at least as much as the scheduled payment - Place this portfolio in an irrevocable trust which is directed to use the portfolio's payments to make the remaining payments on the bond. - The investors in a defeased bond would regard it as riskless,  and it would trade at something very close to the Treasury yield - By the same token,  the cost of the portfolio of Treasuries is the present value of the bond’s future payments,  discounted at the Treasury rate.
-If the bond's indenture gives the issuer the right to defease the bond,  then the issuer is no longer bound by the covenants after defeasance.
+If the bond's indenture gives the issuer the right to defease the bond,  then the issuer is no longer bound by the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] after defeasance.

 Connection between defeasance and make-whole call options.